About Doug Osborne

 Why did I do it (besides getting to yell “NOT TODAY!”)?
 The answer is simple: Because I can.
 A year after writing a book that “will motivate and inspire you to stop saying you can’t and to believe that you can” (Readers’ Favorite), I found out that I can survive a max effort bike workout in 150-degree heat.
 What else can I do?

-I’m just an ordinary athlete, but I’ ve been blessed with far from ordinary mental abilities that have made a major impact where I’ve worked.
+I’m just an ordinary athlete, but I’ve been blessed with far from ordinary mental abilities that have made a major impact where I’ve worked.
 Sadly, it feels like these are being wasted as I’ve spent years trying to resume a once successful career.

 I hope some prospective employer watches my video, checks out my website, and recognizes what I have known since I hung my banner: that I can do almost anything I put my mind to, and that I am a valuable asset to any company.

 When I get the chance to use my talents professionally again, I am going to fight every bit as hard as I fought during my Fire Bike workouts.
-I have little doubt that I can achieve the extraordinary once again.
+I have no doubt that I can achieve the extraordinary once again.
 However, the question remains: who has the vision and courage to hire me and watch me succeed?

 All I know for sure is that I have got the fire, it is raging hot, and I can’t wait to unleash it to the benefit of my next employer.